 The AROMAT-2 campaign took place between 17 and 31 August 2015.
 We started in Bucharest with car-based Mobile-DOAS measurements and observations at RADO.
 The INOE mobile lab was installed in Turceni on 19 August 2015, followed by an SO2 camera (instrument described in Kern et al., 2015; Stebel et al., 2015) and NO2 camera (Dekemper et al., 2016).
+Poor

-Poor weather conditions limited the relevance of the measurements during the first days of the campaign.
+210 weather conditions limited the relevance of the measurements during the first days of the campaign.
 Two Mobile-DOAS teams in Bucharest moved from Bucharest to the Jiu Valley on 23 August 2015.
 From then, the weather was fine until the end of the campaigns, and valuable data were collected during all days between 24 and 31 August 2015.

 In the Jiu Valley, the crew was based in Turceni and most of the static instruments were installed at a soccer field.
-Beside the INOE mobile lab with in-situ samplers, the scanning lidar, $SO_2$ cameras and the $NO_2$ camera pointed to the power plant plume.
-The $NO_2$ camera acquired images until 25 August 2015.
-The car-based Mobile-DOAS operated in the Valley between the different power plants.
-From 24 August, the $SO_2$ cameras were split: one of them stayed in the soccer field, the two others were installed at several points around Turceni.
-Also on 24 August, the UGAL ultralight took off from Craiova and flew to the Jiu Valley until Rovinari, carrying the ULM-DOAS instrument.
+Beside the INOE mobile lab with in-situ samplers, the scanning lidar, $SO_2$ cameras and the NO2 camera pointed to the power plant

+- plume.
+The NO2 camera acquired images until 25 August 2015.
+The car-based Mobile-DOAS operated in the Valley between 215 the different power plants.
+From 24 August, the SO2 cameras were splitted: one of them stayed in the soccer field, the two others were installed at several points around Turceni.
+Also on 24 August, the UGAL ultralight took off from Craiova and flew to the Jiu Valley until Rovinari, carrying a nadir-looking spectrometer.
 This experiment was repeated on 25, 26, and 27 August.
-On 28 August 2015, the Cessna flew above Turceni with AirMAP and SWING.

-In Bucharest, the BN-2 flew first on 25 August 2015.
-It took off from Strejnicu and carried various in-situ instruments: the TSI nephelometer and Aerosol Particle Sizer, the NO2 CAPS, the PICARRO, and the KNMI NO2 sonde, and flew in a loop pattern at 500 m a.s.l. around the city ring road.
+On 28 August 2015, the Cessna flew above Turceni with AirMAP and SWING. - 220 In Bucharest, the BN-2 flew first on 25 August 2015.
+It took off from Streinicu and carried various in-situ instruments: the TSI nephelometer and Aerosol Particle Sizer, the NO2 CAPS, the PICARRO, and the KNMI NO2 sonde, and flew in a loop pattern at 500 m a.s.l. around the city ring road.
 After this test flight, the aircraft performed 6 flights between 27 and 31 August 2015, which included soundings around Baneasa and Magurele, up to 3300 m a.s.l.
 On 30 and 31 August 2015, the Cessna mapped the city of Bucharest, performing two flights per day.
-It also performed soundings to measure AOD profiles with the FUBISS-ASA2 instrument (Zieger et al., 2007).

-Table S6 in the Supplement summarizes the measurements of the AROMAT-2 campaign, specifying if the measurements were taken in Bucharest or in the Jiu Valley.
+It also performed soundings to measure AOD profiles with the 225 FUBISS-ASA2 instrument (Zieger et al., 2007). - Table S6 in the Supplement summarizes the measurements of the AROMAT-2 campaign, specifying if the measurements were taken in Bucharest or in the Jiu Valley.
 Compared to the AROMAT-1 campaign, a larger number of instruments took part and also a larger number of 'golden days' occurred.
 All the days between 24 and 31 August 2015 led to interesting measurements.
 Regarding intercomparison exercises for the airborne imagers, the best days are 28 August 2015 (Jiu Valley) and 31 August 2015 (Bucharest).

-3 Geophysical results
+Geophysical results 3

 This section presents selected findings related to tropospheric $NO_2$ , $SO_2$ and $H_2CO$ in the two target areas.
 The Supplement gives details about the instruments involved in these observations and presents additional measurements in Bucharest and the Jiu Valley.
+Tables S7 and S8 of the Supplement summarize the observed ranges of the main geophysical quantities for the two campaigns.

-235 3.1 Bucharest
+3.1 Bucharest

-3.1.1 Horizontal distribution of $NO_2$
+3.1.1 Horizontal distribution of NO2